griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### VEP 93.4
 Describes dependencies for VEP 93.4, used in this course for variant annotation.
+When running the VEP installer follow the prompts specified:

+1. Do you wish to exit so you can get updates (y) or continue (n): n [ENTER]
+2. Do you want to continue installing the API (y/n)? y [ENTER]
+3. Do you want to install any cache files (y/n)? y [ENTER] 186 [ENTER]
+4. Do you want to install any FASTA files (y/n)? y [ENTER] 42 [ENTER]
+5. Do you want to install any plugins (y/n)? y [ENTER] 0 [ENTER]

 - Note: VEP natively supports gnomad allele frequencies but it is unclear if this works for all variants or only for dbSNP subset of variants.
 See: http://useast.ensembl.org/info/docs/tools/vep/script/vep_other.html#assembly